Remineralizing Toothpaste Recipe

 - Combine all ingredients.

-- Keep in a mason jar or squeeze tube container.
+- Keep in a mason jar or other sealable container.

 - Sweetness – you can always add stevia extract for a natural sweetness that does not harm your teeth or health.
 Make sure you know how your stevia is processed.
 After all Real Stevia is NOT White.
 You can Make Your Own or Buy Stevia Extract from my shop.
 We don’t use any.
 We missed it at first, but don’t any more.